talkowski-lab/rCNV2/analysis/sliding_windows/README.md

 _Note: a P<sub>meta</sub> threshold of 10<sup>-6</sup> was determined to correspond to a study-wide FDR of 1% via phenotype permutation analysis (not described here)_

-#### Output files

-[As described above for Step 2](https://github.com/talkowski-lab/rCNV2/tree/master/analysis/sliding_windows#output-files), we generated the same combination of plots and statistics files for the meta-analyses results of each phenotype group.

-These files are stored in the same location as the per-metacohort analysis results.

-### 4. Collapse associations across phenotypes & refine loci to minimal credible regions

 Lastly, we collapsed all significant windows across phenotypes and refined them to discrete intervals.